Tuition, Fees, and Expenses

 Refunds for Dropping Individual Courses

-Graduate students may obtain refunds for courses that are dropped (if dropping a course results in the overall number of registered credits ) during the first ten days of classes.
+Graduate students may obtain refunds for courses that are dropped during the Schedule Adjustment Period.
 Students may drop and add courses without penalty provided that the changes are made on the same day and that the total number of credits does not change.
 Graduate students are charged by the credit hour.
 A percentage charge and/or complete charge will be imposed according to the schedule below:

 |Prior to the first day of classes - no charge||100% refund|

 |During the Schedule Adjustment Period - 20% charge||80% refund|

 |After the Schedule Adjustment Period - 100% charge||0% refund|